In this section

 Our heart specialists are recognized leaders in treating children with complex congenital heart problems.
 As our reputation continues to expand across the United States, more families are choosing Children's Hospital of Wisconsin to treat their child's heart condition.

-The congenital heart surgery program at Children's Hospital is "3-star" rated by the Society of Thoracic Surgeons for outcomes (the highest rating possible), placing us among the top 5 percent of programs in the country.
+The Herma Heart Institute consistently reports some of the best surgical outcomes for even the most complex types of heart disease, based on reporting data from the Society of Thoracic Surgeons.
 We continue to be among the highest volume congenital heart surgery programs in the nation, performing over 300 open-heart surgeries and almost 650 total procedures per year.
 Research shows that top-ranked programs have higher volumes and tend to have higher success rates.

 Outcomes data is available for many specific heart surgery procedures performed at Children's Hospital of Wisconsin.
 Links to the information over the last five reporting periods are provided below.
 For information about other procedures, ask your physician, contact us online or call us at (414) 286-7272 (toll free at (877) 607-5280).